CloudCannon/docsycannon-docs/content/en/docs/previews-and-deployment/_index.md

 ---
 ## Deployment with CloudCannon

-DocsyCannon is a forked version of Docsy, with configuration for CloudCannon's Content Management System.
+DocsyCannon clomewith configuration for CloudCannon's Content Management System.
 As such, once built on CloudCannon, your site will be ready to start writing documentation with their CMS straight away.
 Below is a guide on how to deploy your site with CloudCannon:

 {{< iframe src="https://cloudcannon.com/documentation/guides/hugo-starter-guide/" width="100%" tryautoheight=false style="min-height:98vh; border:none;" sandbox=false name="CloudCannon Setup" sub="Your browser cannot display embedded frames.
 You can access the embedded page via the following link:" >}}